On axiomatic definitions of non-discrete affine buildings: Retractions based at germs

-\begin{corollary} Suppose that either $(X,\App)$ is as in \ref{cond} or is a pair satisfying (A1), (A2), (ALA), and (FC).
-Let $A,B$ be apartments of $X$ and $\Delta_xS$ a germ of a Weyl chamber in $A$.
-Then there exist closed convex sets $X_1$, \dots, $X_n$ in $B$ such that \begin{enumerate} \item $B=X_1\cup\dots\cup X_n$ and \item and for each $i$ there is an apartment containing $X_i$ and $\Delta_xS$. \end{enumerate} \end{corollary} \proof In the first case Proposition~\ref{Pr:opps} implies that there exist $x$-based Weyl chambers $S_1$, $S_2$, \dots, $S_n$ and apartments $A_i, i=1,\ldots,n$ such that $S_i$ and $\Delta_xS$ is contained in $A_i$ for all $i$.
-In the second case let $S_1, \ldots S_n$ be the Weyl chambers provided by the finite cover condition (FC).
-Set $X_i = S_i\cap B$ and the corollary follows.
+\begin{corollary} Suppose that either $(X,\App)$ is as in condition~(\ref{a6}) or is a pair satisfying (A1), (A2), and (sFC).
+Let $A$ be an apartment of $X$ and $\mu$ a germ of a Weyl chamber.
+Then for each pair of points $x,y\in A$ there exist closed convex sets $C_1$, \dots, $C_n$ in $A$ such that \begin{enumerate} \item $\seg_A(x,y)\subset C_1\cup\dots\cup C_n$ and \item for each $i$ there is an apartment containing $C_i$ and $\mu$. \end{enumerate} Assume (sFCa) in place of condition (sFC) then there exist closed convex $C_i\subset A$ which satisfy~(\ref{fincover 2}) and are such that $A=C_1\cup\dots\cup C_n$. \end{corollary} \proof In the first case Proposition~\ref{Pr:opps} implies (sFCa).
+Let thus $S_1, \ldots S_n$ be the Weyl chambers provided by the finite cover condition (sFCa) (respectively (sFC)), set $C_i = S_i\cap A$ and the corollary follows.